 BCEdAccess is proud to present our 9th annual education advocacy conference in 2023!
 Join us online for a potentially hybrid event.
 This well respected event features workshops, panels, and presentations for parents, guardians, educators, self-advocates, and supporters of students with disabilities and complex learners.
 ASL interpretation and CART captioning for all sessions.

 We also offer pop-up events and sessions throughout the year.

 Our story began when a small group of parents gathered together in a Facebook group around the end of 2014.
 Tracy Humphreys set up this group because although she was able to find many great organizations of parents working together to support specific disabilities, there was none that gathered all of the parents together to discuss the issues that all of these groups have in common in trying to access education for their children.
 The group was fortunate to have some very strong and long-term parent advocates join as founding members, setting the tone and direction of the organization that has continued to today.

 On November 21, 2018, after seeing that the need for this group is ongoing, we incorporated BCEdAccess Society, registration number S0070334.
 We became a registered charity in early 2020.
 Our charity number is 723648317 RR0001.

 We champion and support children and youth who have disabilities and who are complex learners to reach their full potential in BC education, and in all aspects of their lives.
 This is achieved through supporting families, sharing information, providing education to families, allies, professionals and students, providing community engagement and awareness, and other activities to promote equitable access to education and inclusion for all.

-If you are a parent or guardian in British Columbia looking for support, knowledge and information regarding inclusive education in our Province, please email email@example.com and request an invitation to our online support group.
+If you are a parent or guardian in British Columbia looking for support, knowledge and information regarding inclusive education in our Province, please find our online peer support group on Facebook at http://www.facebook.com/groups/BCEdAccess and request to join.
+You can also email firstname.lastname@example.org any time with questions.
 To learn more about what we do and to get involved, please visit this post.